Mercedes V-Class review

-There are some clever features that help make the V-Class as flexible as possible, too.
-For example, the glass rear hatch opens separately from the rest of the boot so you don’t have to spend ages finding a parking space big enough to swing open the huge tailgate.
+The glass rear hatch opens separately from the rest of the boot so you don’t have to spend ages finding a parking space big enough to swing open the huge tailgate.
 Plus, the sturdy parcel shelf comes with two collapsible shopping baskets to hold loose items firmly in place.

 The diesel engine and automatic gearbox in the V-Class have been tried and tested in many Mercedes cars, so they should have had most of their problems ironed out.
 Mercedes managed a 11th place finish in the list of the top manufacturers in our 2015 Driver Power satisfaction survey, and that bodes well for the V-Class.

 The latest V-Class model is full of active safety tech: it scored the full five stars in the Euro NCAP safety ratings as a result, improving on its predecessor's four-star score.